MorrisonWill/EagleMonitor/README.md

-# EagleEye
+# EagleMonitor

 **Idea - An app that does eagle apps stuff for you.**

 **Stack**

-- Backend - Go/Python
+- Backend - Go
 - Frontend - React Native (Expo)
 - DB - EasyDB (In server memory)
 - Middleware + Routing - Chi, JWT